pudly/schmopera-hugo/content/articles/profound-moving-bernstein-doublebill.md

 date = "2018-05-12T17:27:00-04:00"
 lastmod = "2018-05-15T12:11:00-04:00"
 publishDate = "2018-05-13T19:32:00-04:00"
-short_description = "As it turns out: with some very intelligent staging and committed performances from the cast, the tale of Sam and Dinah's dysfunctional marriage became the perfect backdrop for Arias.
+short_description = "As it turns out: with some very intelligent staging and committed performances from the cast, the tale of Sam and Dinah&#039;s dysfunctional marriage became the perfect backdrop for Arias.
 Thus, it became the kind of thought-provoking evening that I think Bernstein always strived for but never seemed to get through his music." slug = "profound-moving-bernstein-doublebill" title = "Profound, moving Bernstein double-bill"
 +++